simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 **Don’t use “dot notation”**

-I tried to avoid using dot notation but had to use in in some parts especially where I had to deal with external C# libraries accessed the properties the provided types.
+I tried to avoid dot notation, but had to use it in some parts, especially where I had to deal with external C# libraries that accessed the properties of the provided types.

 **Don’t create classes**

-I did not create a single class on my own. :smile:
+I have not created a single class myself. :smile:

 **Do create lots of “little types**

-I tried to type every part of my "domain".
+I tried to use (little) types for each part of my "domain".

 ```fsharp
 type SongId = string